AbhinnV04/MNIST-digit-recognition/README.md

 # MNIST-digit-recognition
-Building and training 2 classification models for the MNIST dataset
+Building and training an SNN (Shallow Neural Network) classification model for the MNIST dataset.